stackitcloud/stackit-cli/docs/stackit_mongodbflex_user_describe.md

   Get details of a MongoDB Flex user with ID "xxx" of instance with ID "yyy"
   $ stackit mongodbflex user list xxx --instance-id yyy

-  Get details of a MongoDB Flex user with ID "xxx" of instance with ID "xxx" in table format
+  Get details of a MongoDB Flex user with ID "xxx" of instance with ID "yyy" in table format
   $ stackit mongodbflex user list xxx --instance-id yyy --output-format pretty
 ```